duomark/erlangsp/README.md

 Download and install the source code, then perform the following at the command line:

-  1. make realclean all eunit dialyze rel
+  1. make realclean all test dialyze rel

 You must write erlang code that uses the erlangsp library for your application to take advantage of the services provided.
+The best way to do that is to use rebar and name erlangsp as an included application in your .app.src application file.